ivtivan/Image-Editor/README.md

 ## Link to GitHub Repository
-the following is a link to [the GitHub Repository](https://github.com/ivtivan/Image-Editor).
+The following is a link to [the GitHub Repository](https://github.com/ivtivan/Image-Editor).